Harrisburg pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Harrisburg right now?

-On 25 June 2026, overall pollen levels in Harrisburg are moderate.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Harrisburg are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Harrisburg tomorrow?

-On 26 June 2026, pollen conditions in Harrisburg will be different from today, with grass continuing to decline
+On 17 July 2026, pollen conditions in Harrisburg will be similar to today with no significant pollen expected.

 Is pollen expected to decrease in Harrisburg this week?